lyrall/lyrall.github.io/piracy/mp-guide.md

 - "Tags" are descriptors attatched to audio files, to provide more info on them.
 Some examples of tags would be the ```year``` and ```artist``` of an album.
 - This is not important information but you should watch [this video](https://www.youtube.com/watch?v=KMZ4kkSVrBw&list=LL1Z2g1X7o2f6RYOIzyR_1UA&index=547) about music piracy history, I thought it was funny.

-## Deemix
+## Deemix & Music Piracy

 There are a lot of legacy methods of pirating music, which served their purposes.
-Ripping from youtube music videos, torrenting albums with Limewire, etc. Please, do not do any of those things.
+Ripping from Youtube music videos, torrenting albums with Limewire, etc. Please, do not do any of those things.
 Though this method could become obsolete at a moment's notice, there is currently a singular superior way to pirate music, and that is Deemix.

 Deemix is a download manager, allowing you to download music files from Deezer's servers.
 Deezer is a music streaming service, much like Spotify.
 But unlike Spotify, their security is poor enough that smart people were able to create Deemix.
 If an application tells you it can do the same with Spotify, it is lying to you.
-This is the current superior way to pirate music, because downloading from an official music streaming service provides high quality music with all the correct tags and album art.
+It has been done in the past, but Spotify is always quick to eliminate such methods.
+Deemix is the current superior way to pirate music, because downloading from an official music streaming service provides high quality music with all the correct tags and album art.

+The only downside to Deemix is that it is that Deezer does not host certain **extremely** obscure music.
+Thus, Deemix is not able to download those tracks.
+This is rarely an issue.

 ## Installation